dspace-group/simphera-reference-architecture-azure/README.md

 ssh -i shared-ssh-key/ssh simphera@<name-or-ip-of-node>
 ```

-But please keep in mind the the nodes themselves do not get _public IPs_.
+But please keep in mind that the nodes themselves do not get _public IPs_.
 Therefore you may need to create a _Linux jumpbox VM_ within your virtual network to be able to connect to a node from there.
 In that case you have to copy the private key to that machine and have to set the correct file access: `chmod 600 shared-ssh-key/ssh`.
 As an alternative you can use the _License Server Windows VM_ as jumpbox.

 ## Instance